Oil refinery: United States

 In the 19th century, refineries in the U.S. processed crude oil primarily to recover the kerosene.
 There was no market for the more volatile fraction, including gasoline, which was considered waste and was often dumped directly into the nearest river.
-The invention of the automobile shifted the demand to gasoline and diesel, which remain the primary refined products today.
+The invention of the automobile shifted demand to gasoline and diesel, which remain the primary refined products today.

 Today, national and state legislation require refineries to meet stringent air and water cleanliness standards.
 In fact, oil companies in the U.S. perceive obtaining a permit to build a modern refinery to be so difficult and costly that no new refineries were built (though many have been expanded) in the U.S. from 1976 until 2014 when the small Dakota Prairie Refinery in North Dakota began operation.
 More than half the refineries that existed in 1981 are now closed due to low utilization rates and accelerating mergers.
 As a result of these closures total US refinery capacity fell between 1981 and 1995, though the operating capacity stayed fairly constant in that time period at around 15000000 oilbbl/d.
 Increases in facility size and improvements in efficiencies have offset much of the lost physical capacity of the industry.
 In 1982 (the earliest data provided), the United States operated 301 refineries with a combined capacity of 17.9 Moilbbl of crude oil each calendar day.
 In 2010, there were 149 operable U.S. refineries with a combined capacity of 17.6 Moilbbl per calendar day.
 By 2014 the number of refinery had reduced to 140 but the total capacity increased to 18.02 Moilbbl per calendar day.
 Indeed, in order to reduce operating costs and depreciation, refining is operated in fewer sites but of bigger capacity.

 In 2009 through 2010, as revenue streams in the oil business dried up and profitability of oil refineries fell due to lower demand for product and high reserves of supply preceding the economic recession, oil companies began to close or sell the less profitable refineries.